Laptops

 Do I need a dedicated GPU for grad school?

-What laptop size is best for grad school?
+How important is laptop weight for grad school?

 About Priya Anand